garrandall/popular-music-data/tracks/help-yourself-the-undisputed-truth.md

   ranking_list: Billboard Hot 100
   start_date: '1974-06-08'
 ---
-Aahhh, I just want to let you people know, yeah
+Ah, I just want to let you people know, yeah
 True love is hard to find and that's yourself

-Aahhh, I just want to let you people know
+Ah, I just want to let you people know
 That, my son, when you find the one you want
 Don't let it go, no, no, no, no, no